Sign up to our Newsletter

 Discover Your Legal Calling

-Now that you have a better idea of the types of legal specialties there, you may still be asking yourself, “What type of law should I practice?”
+Now that you have a better idea of the legal specialties, you may still ask yourself what type of law you should practice.

-While it may be difficult to pick one law specialty, you should be able to eliminate the majority of specialties by following these steps:
+While it may be challenging to pick one law specialty, you should be able to eliminate the majority of specialties by following these steps:

 Consider Your Passions

-When you pick a law specialty, you’ll have to spend several years building rapport and experience in it to truly thrive.
-Lawyers are known for having long hours, so it’s important you have a genuine interest in the specialty you pursue to ensure your happiness
+When you pick a law specialty, you’ll have to spend several years building rapport and experience in it to thrive.
+Lawyers are known for having extended hours, so you must be genuinely interested in the specialty you pursue to ensure your happiness

 If you know you want an exciting career where you’re spending more time in the courtroom than outside of it, you may want to eliminate options like tax law, which involves a significant amount of paperwork and little to no time in front of a jury.